The Best Laptop for College in 2019: Could It Be a Tablet?

 The higher the screen resolution, the more detailed text and graphics will be.
 Most students will want a display that's at least 1920 x 1080 resolution (also known as "full HD," or 1080p), though some schools say 1600 x 900 is good enough.
 Film students or others who need to view high-resolution graphics might want to go with 3840 x 2160 (also known as 4K or UHD), but these types of screens cost more and are a bigger drain on the battery.
 If you plan to use your device to play games or watch movies, check that the display has a refresh rate of at least 60Hz for a smoother viewing experience.

 For most students, the Core i5 processor is a good choice.
 Core i7 makes sense for students who will regularly run extremely demanding software, such as Adobe's Creative Suite.
 In general, Core i7 is better for multimedia consumption, high-end gaming, and scientific work.
-If you're going to be running processor-intensive programs, you probably want a quad-core processor with a clock speed of 2GHz or higher.

 Random access memory (RAM) is temporary memory that allows information to be stored and retrieved on a computer.
 More RAM doesn't necessarily mean your programs will run faster; it does mean you can run more programs at the same time.
 For laptops, you will generally need at least 4GB of RAM to work comfortably, though most schools prefer 8GB.
 Some majors that require heavy-duty multitasking require 16GB of RAM.